Fee-collecting national parks

 Read more about Fee-collecting national parks

-You can purchase single-day entry passes, or if you're a regular park visitor, you can save time and money by buying an annual pass.
+You can buy single-day entry passes or, if you're a regular park visitor save time and money by buying an annual pass.
 Please display a valid entry pass on your motor vehicle while you're in the park, or you may be fined.

 The list below shows which parks charge motor vehicle entry fees: